 We welcome submissions of short articles and multimedia content across a wide range of topics about refugee and immigrant health issues, cultural humility, and health disparities related to culture and migration.
 We accept submissions on an ongoing basis.

-If you are interested in submitting content to EthnoMed, please read through the content below, and then contact us using our contact form to begin the submission process.
+If you are interested in submitting content to EthnoMed, please read through the content below, and then use our contact form to begin the submission process.

 Here are the types of articles that we are looking for: